How is Plastic Damaging the Planet?

 Rather than degrade, plastic just breaks down into smaller, tiny pieces, called “microplastics.”
 These smaller particles are now, after 60some years of plastic production, found everywhere.
 You can find microplastics in ocean water, in sand, on beaches, and even formed into giant garbage patches in the ocean.
 Like bigger chunks of plastic, these microplastics leak toxins and toxic chemicals into water and animals and are actually consumed by many aquatic organisms (small and big alike).
 And do you know which species consume aquatic organisms?
 Yep.
 Humans.

 Other than the direct consequences of unmeasured plastic waste, there are great environmental impacts associated with both the disposal of plastics and the creation of plastics: fossil fuel.
 The fossil fuel industry actually plays a big role in the promotion of the use of single-use (and reusable) plastics, as plastic is most often derived from crude oil or natural gas.
-As you may know, our dependence on fossil fuels for most of our everyday products and movements is an important reason and trigger of the current climate change and global warming we are experiencing.
+As you may know, What is a Carbon Footprint Anyway and movements is an important reason and trigger of the current climate change and global warming we are experiencing.

 Most of the work needs to be done by big corporations and the change has to come from them, however, how can you, as an individual, help to reduce plastic waste on our planet?
 Easy!
-Just reflect on your plastic use!
+Top 10 All Natural Products to Use Everyday

-Take a look at the plastic you use and discard in a single day.
-Toothbrushes, disposable razors, utensils, straws, cups, wrappings, bags, etc. Think about ways you can actually reduce the use of these everyday and single-use plastic.
+Top Ten Switches to Make for a Plastic Free Toothbrushes, disposable razors, utensils, straws, cups, wrappings, bags, etc. Think about ways you can actually reduce the use of these everyday and single-use plastic.
 Can you change out a disposable cup for a reusable, glass one?
 Do it.
 Use a steel razor instead of disposable razors.
 Plastic bag?
 How about a canvas one instead?
 These are small changes, but they can amount to a great change if everyone does their part!